ENSpunks/Causal-Relativity-Public-/README.md

 **Conclusion:**

 - Mass, through its quantum particles, is in continuous motion in space relative to itself, even in an n=1 universe.
 This scenario suggests a self-referential system where gravity and light define mass's coordinates.

-- **Causal Relativity Equations**: These are derived on the principle that all physics can be described in a time-independent manner, maintaining consistency with traditional equations but reinterpreting them spatially.

 ___

+### **Causal Relativity Equations*

+The equations are derived on the principle that all physics can be described in a time-independent manner, maintaining consistency with traditional equations but reinterpreting them spatially.

 ### **Mass**